biobotus/biobot_web/README.md

 # BioBot Web Application

-The web page is built with a combination of multiple Open Source tools : [Python Flask], [Roslibjs], [Bootstrap], [DataTables], [MongoDB], [MJPG-Streamer] and [JSON Editor].
+The BioBot Web Application is used by scientists to operate the robot.
+It combines a client (web browser of any computer or tablet on the BioBot network), a Flask based server and a MongoDB database instance, both running on the BioBot's [Jetson TK1] device.
+The application unifies the following Open Source tools to form a user-friendly application:
+- [Python Flask] as the web server,
+- [Roslibjs] to communicate with other ROS nodes of the robot,
+- [Bootstrap] as the main user interface framework,
+- [DataTables] to improve the display of various data,
+- [MongoDB] as the database,
+- [MJPG-Streamer] to enable live-streaming a video of the robot from its webcam,
+- [JSON Editor] to graphically create biological protocol files following the [Autoprotocol] open standard.

 ![BioBot Home Page](/static/img/home_page.png "BioBot Home Page")

-It should run from the Jetson TK1 device.
-To start: `$ ./start_web.sh`.
+To start, run this command from the `biobot_web` repository on the Jetson TK1: `$ ./start_web.sh`.
 Then, from any browser on the network, navigate to URL `<Jetson TK1's IP address>:5000`.
 Here are the complete usage options:

 ```
 $ ./start_web.sh --help